 Like most of the Pope’s state visits, it’s a plea for peace with few real stakes: it costs him little and puts no one truly on the spot.
 But it’s also a gravely necessary gesture in 2018, at a moment when our own leaders—faith and otherwise—see only a new opportunity to throw gasoline on the fire and run.
 Francis’s gift for public relations allows him to see something they don’t, something that may not even have anything to do with the peace process: If ever a moment looked like the Day of Judgment, this is it.

-Andrew Lapin is a film critic, reporter and podcaster.
-He regularly reviews movies for NPR and has also written for Vulture, The New York Times, The Atlantic, Washington Post and Tablet.
+Andrew Lapin is a film critic, reporter, and podcaster based near Detroit.
+He regularly reviews movies for NPR and has also written for Vulture, the New York Times, The Atlantic, the Washington Post, and Tablet.